 “I’m confident, should a referendum occur, the voters will choose lower rents and stronger neighborhoods.”

-If the ordinance isn’t repealed, Airbnb says, many of these residents may have no choice but to sell their home in an attempt to recover their investment, and some residents have even said that they may be at risk of foreclosure and bankruptcy.
+If the ordinance isn’t repealed, Airbnb says many short-term rental owners may have no choice but to sell their properties in an attempt to recover their investment, with some even expressing concerns that they may be at risk of foreclosure and bankruptcy.

-Some of the other facts the company presented is that local residents made a total of $32 million by sharing their properties and that the company has generated $4 million in tax revenue.
+Some of the other facts the company presented is that local residents made a total of $32 million by sharing their properties and that the company has generated $4 million in tax revenue in Jersey City.

-When asked if there aren’t enough signatures collected to make it to the ballot, or if the ballot initiative fails, Fusco said they’re taking things one step at a time.
+When asked if there aren’t enough signatures collected to make it to the ballot, or if the ballot initiative fails, De Bold Fusco said they’re taking things one step at a time.

 “Our hope is certainly that the people of Jersey City will want to come and support the short-term rental community that has been instrumental to Jersey City’s economy for the past four years,” she began.

 “Again, this ordinance as written, will impose, severe restrictions on this community and will potentially end a great portion of the short-term rental community as it exists.
 That’s why they want to bring this issue to the people and why we are supporting them because this is an issue that will impact so many different corners of the community whether you are a host or not.”